miken32/SlackNotifications/README.md

 ### Disable notifications from certain pages / namespaces

-You can exclude notifications from certain namespaces / articles by adding them into this array.
-Note: This targets all pages starting with the name.
+You can exclude notifications from certain pages by adding them into this array.
+Note: this is a simple substring prefix match that targets all pages.
+In the example below, all pages in the **User** namespace will be excluded, but also any pages whose names start with "User:".

 ```php
 // Actions (add, edit, modify) won't be notified to Slack room from articles starting with these names